swarajdalmia/notes/docker.md

 Using -v is the old style and the newer style is `--mount`.
 Docker uses storage drivers to enable layered architecture.

+## Docker Compose

+Requires knowledge of YAML.
+Normally when setting up a container,one used `docker run` for various libraries/packages.
+Instead of doing that it is useful to speciify a YAML file and use `<filename> up` to set up a container.

+When one runs a lot of containers and wants to specify ports and link the containers together, its simpler to use a docker compose yml file.
+Check 1:26:30 of [video](https://www.youtube.com/watch?v=fqMOX6JJhGo&t=68s) for an example.
+One can also build an image from a code folder in the yml file.
+One can also specify a network and make connections through the YML file.

+## Docker Registry

+When say one runs `docker run nginx`, nginx is the name of an image.
+When nginx is written it means nginx/nginx, which correspons to `<user/account name>/<image/repository name>`.
+These images are by default pulled from docker hub, the name for which is 'docker.io'. gcr.io is google's registry that has a lot of kubernetes stuff.

+Private registry - lots of websites provide private registries.
+One needs to login first via the terminal to use them.
+It is possible to deply ones own private registry too, on the docker host.
+Look at 1:38:50 in the link.

+## Docker Engine

+A docker engine is simply the host with docker running on it.
+When one installs docker on linux, 3 things are installed: Docker Deamon(manages docker objects), REST API(communication between programs and the deamon) and Docker CLI(cmd line interface).
+The CLI can be on another host too and one can specify the remote host with -H flag.

+Docker uses namespaces to isolate workspace and ensure containerization.

+### cgroups

+Since the containers and the host share memory and CPU of the host.
+It is possible the container might over utilize these resources.
+Docker used cgroups to limit usage.
+An example of setting a limit of max:50% for a CPU is `docker run --cpus=.5 ubuntu`, or `docker run --memory=100m ununtu`.